Welcome Break Pension Plan (“the Plan”)

 - How the charges compare to other pension arrangements.

-The assessment determined that performance has been in line with expectations, and the charges met by Plan members are competitive and have provided value for money, based on an assessment comparing fees within the context of a wider market fee survey.
+The assessment determined that performance has been in line with expectations, and the charges met by Plan members are competitive and have provided value for money, based on an assessment comparing fees within the context of a wider market fee survey, with the exception of the Welcome Break Blended Fund, which has a fee between the median and upper quartile of the comparator universe and is therefore considered reasonable value.
 Mercer’s rating of LGIM’s passively managed funds remains high, having not changed over the year.
 Transaction costs for each fund have also been acknowledged, although there is currently no ‘industry standard’ or universe to compare these to, and it is far from clear whether all fund managers have taken a consistent approach when preparing cost reporting.
+All additional benefits to members which are not paid for by member-borne charges are considered good value, with the exception of administration performance against SLAs, which has improved compared to the previous year, however, is still below desired levels.

 Based on the assessment the Trustees concluded that the Plan represents good value for money for members.
 The Trustees’ focus, therefore, is on maintaining this position and identifying if further developments can be made.